rai-dorzback/rai-dorzback/README.md

             <img src="https://img.shields.io/static/v1?label=&message=REPO&color=23555f&style=for-the-badge&logo=github&logo-color=white"/>
           </a>
         </p>
-        <p><span style="font-weight:bold;">JavaScript, HTML5, CSS3, Git, Figma</span> - Web Application with RESTful API Integration to help Dungeons & Dragons players and Dungeon Masters organize and manage characters' spells!
+        <p><strong>JavaScript, HTML5, CSS3, Git, Figma</strong> - Web Application with RESTful API Integration to help Dungeons & Dragons players and Dungeon Masters organize and manage characters' spells!
 This app is currently under development.
 A live link will be available in the coming weeks.
 For now there is a video demo in the repository!</p>
     </td>
   </tr>
 </table>